-This policy takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2021,'Working Together to Safeguard Children' 2018, 'Teaching Online Safety in Schools' 2019, DfE guidance 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' 2021 and the local Surrey Safeguarding Children Partnership Procedures.
+This policy takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2023,'Working Together to Safeguard Children' 2018, 'Teaching Online Safety in Schools' 2023, 'Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges' 2023 and the local Surrey Safeguarding Children Partnership Procedures.

-This document should be read in conjunction with other relevant policies including, but not limited to, the Xavier Child Protection and Safeguarding Policy, Behaviour Policy, Relationship and Sex Education Policy, Acceptable Use of Technology Policy, Xavier Code of Conduct and Whistleblowing Policy.
+This document should be read in conjunction with other relevant policies including, but not limited to, the Xavier Child Protection and Safeguarding policy, Behaviour policy, Relationship and Sex Education policy, Acceptable Use of Technology policy, Xavier Code of Conduct and Whistleblowing policy.

-The purpose of Cardinal Newman School's online safety policy is to:
+The purpose of Cardinal Newman School online safety policy is to:

-- safeguard and promote the welfare of all members of the Cardinal Newman School's community online; - identify approaches to educate and raise awareness of online safety throughout our community; - enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology; - identify clear procedures to follow when responding to online safety concerns.
+- Safeguard and promote the welfare of all members of the Cardinal Newman School community online; - Identify approaches to educate and raise awareness of online safety throughout our community; - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology; - Identify clear procedures to follow when responding to online safety concerns.